 This AQA course provides opportunities for pupils to improve their overall knowledge of and performance in a range of practical activities and to appreciate the necessity for sound understanding of the principles, practices and training which underpin improved performance and better health and well-being.
-The course therefore is both practical and theory-based, with one double lesson per week for each (in addition to the core statutory PE lessons).
+The course therefore is both practical and theory-based, with regular lessons in the classroom supported by practical sessions in the sports hall (in addition to the core statutory PE lessons).

 Paper 1 (theory) - The human body and movement in physical activity and sport.
 Written exam (1hr 15mins.
 30% of GCSE).
 Paper 2 (theory) - Socio-cultural influences and well-being in physical activity and sport.
 Written exam (1hr 15mins.
 30% of GCSE).
 Practical performance in physical activity and sport.
 Assessed in three different activities plus written analysis and evaluation of performance.
 Internal assessment and external moderation (40% of GCSE).